davidderaedt/davidderaedt/README.md

 ## A rough timeline of my obsession with making software

-### 2020-
+### 2020-today

-I'm now building 3D games and VR / AR / XR experiences with C# in Unity.
+I'm now building 3D games and various VR / AR / XR experiences with C# in Unity.

 ### 2017-2020

 Spent a ton of time with Machine Learning with Python and Jupyter notebooks.
-Great experience from a learning point of view but didn't build anything special out of this.
+Great experience from a learning point of view but I'm afraid I didn't build anything special out of this.

 ### 2012-2017